cbcrg/grape-nf/README.md

 By default the pipeline is executed against the provided tutorial dataset.
-See the section *pipeline parameters* below to see how enter your data on the program command line.
+Check the *Pipeline parameters*  section below to see how enter your data on the program command line.

 Run using Vagrant